 There is a relation between intake of caffeine and diabetes.
-Caffeine is found in numerous items which we consume every day.
-Well, there are types of diabetes and there is degree to it.
-Like Type 1 diabetes is not that serious as Type 2 diabetes, so when we say that caffeine can be harmless, it is only for those people who don’t have much issue with their sugar.
+Caffeine is found in numerous items that we consume every day.
+Well, there are types of diabetes and there is a degree to it.
+Type 1 diabetes is not that serious as Type 2 diabetes, so when we say that caffeine can be harmless, it is only for those people who don’t have much issue with their sugar.

-In case of Type 2 diabetes, it is suggested that you consume caffeine in a very less quantity.
+In the case of Type 2 diabetes, it is suggested that you consume caffeine in a very less quantity.
 All the sweet items you need to abstain from if they are high on GI because they shoot up your blood sugar levels.

-Not only this, but in some cases, caffeine can even impact insulin sensitivity which is one problem in diabetic patients.
-It means that pancreas in their body produces insulin, but their body becomes resistant to it.
+Not only this but in some cases, caffeine can even impact insulin sensitivity which is one problem in diabetic patients.
+It means that the pancreas in their body produces insulin, but their body becomes resistant to it.
 This is called lowered sensitivity of insulin.
 In such patients, the extra sugar is not absorbed from their blood.

 In Type 2 diabetes patients, it is quite common to see an increase in their blood sugar after eating or drinking anything because the insulin is not utilized well by their body.
 In this situation, if you start consuming caffeine, it does worse than good to your body and it becomes very difficult to bring the sugar level of your body down.
-So, we recommend you not to take caffeine because it can even lead to other health complications in near future because Type 2 diabetes is a serious condition.
+So, we recommend you not to take caffeine because it can even lead to other health complications in the near future because Type 2 diabetes is a serious condition.

-Moreover, when you are in stress, you cannot even take good sleep, which further adds to it.
+Moreover, when you are under stress, you cannot even take good sleep, which further adds to it.
 To your surprise, even lack of sleep lowers the insulin sensitivity of your body.
 So, the caffeine intake ruins the whole system.
 Therefore, you should avoid it in all possible situations.

 Let’s see what is that amount of caffeine which can cause damage to our body:

-According to many studies, only 200 milligrams caffeine is enough to ruin our body and increase our blood sugar.
+According to many studies, only 200 milligrams of caffeine is enough to ruin our body and increase our blood sugar.
 You can even take it this way.
 If you consume one cup of coffee, you can have the same amount of caffeine or when you drink three cups of black tea, then also it is equal to the same.
 So, any which way you are going to be in an alarming stage, if you drink tea or coffee.

-Therefore, we suggest you not to take caffeine at all.
-If you cannot avoid it at any cost because there are some people who cannot start their day without drinking tea or coffee, only they should have very small cup of it in morning only.
+Therefore, we suggest you not take caffeine at all.
+If you cannot avoid it at any cost because there are some people who cannot start their day without drinking tea or coffee, only they should have a very small cup of it in the morning only.
 Actually, it is also true that response to caffeine completely depends on factors like age and weight.

 We recommend you to talk to your doctor once about the impact of caffeine on your blood sugar.
-Your doctor is the best person to guide you in this respect because we told you that caffeine impact is not same for all the people with diabetes.
-It is more on the basis how it is impacting you as a person.
+Your doctor is the best person to guide you in this respect because we told you that caffeine impact is not the same for all people with diabetes.
+It is more on the basis of how it is impacting you as a person.
 Your doctor will do a test for you or you can even test your blood sugar at home.
 When we test whether or not our sugar level goes up after a meal, it is after two hours of consuming that meal.

 Let’s see what is the effect of caffeine before you develop diabetes disease: